ampinzonv/biobash/README.md

 By default calling any script without arguments will show help menu.

 ### INSTALLATION (and UNISTALLATION)
-Just run the "installbiobash" script in the top folder of this release.
+Just run the "installbiobash" script in the top folder of this release (assuming you are at the root of the biobash folder):

+``./installbiobash``

-BY default it attempts to install all scripts in /usr/local/bin, but you can change this install directory during the installation process.
+BY default this script attempts to install all scripts in /usr/local/bin, but you can change this install directory during the installation process.
-In order to avoid any conflict between BB scripts and other tools installed in your systems, all scripts in BB begin with the "bb_" prefix, so if you want to know whcih BB scripts are installed in your system just type "bb_" in your shell and hit  the "<TAB>" key.
+In order to avoid any conflict between BB scripts and other tools installed in your systems, all scripts in BB begin with the "bb_" prefix, so if you want to know whcih BB scripts are installed in your system just type "bb_" in your shell and hit  the "TAB" key.
-To uninstall BB, just run the command: bb_uninstall_biobash
+To uninstall BB, just run the command:

+``bb_uninstall_biobash``

+And follow the instructions.